 Where to Find the Best Xmas Lights in 2016

-It’s tradition for many Australian families to take a drive during the Christmas period to see the extravagant light displays set up by keen holiday enthusiasts.
+It’s a tradition for many Australian families to take a drive during the Christmas period to see the extravagant light displays set up by keen holiday enthusiasts.

 If you’re looking for the most exciting light (and sound!) displays near you this Christmas, we’ve put together the best of the best for 2016 right here.
 So bundle up the kids, pack the cherries and pretzels, and get ready for the best Christmas drive ever!